 The basic idea of a force feedback joystick (also called a haptic feedback joystick) is to move the stick in conjunction with onscreen action.
 For example, if you're shooting a machine gun in an action game, the stick would vibrate in your hands.
 Or if you crashed your plane in a flight simulator, the stick would push back suddenly.

 Force feedback joysticks have most of the same components as ordinary joysticks, with a few important additions -- an onboard microprocessor, a couple of electrical motors and either a gear train or belt system.
-The diagram below shows one simple design.

 The X-axis and Y-axis shafts connected to the stick both engage a belt pulley.
 The other end of the belt for each axis engages a motor's axle.
 In this setup, rotating the motor axle will move the belt to pivot the shaft, and pivoting the shaft will move the belt to rotate the motor axle.
 The belt's function is to transmit and amplify the force from the motor to the shaft.